 Solidarity Canteen at Atelier 11 Paris

 The arts sector, especially the field of artist's residencies, plays a critical role in facilitating global solidarity and peacekeeping.
-In response to the humanitarian crisis unfolding in Europe, L’AiR Arts and Cité Falguière Associations are launching Atelier 11 for Solidarity initiative.
-It will offer solidarity events open to all, art programs for children and art residencies for those from conflict-affected areas seeking refuge in Paris, France.
+In response to the humanitarian crisis unfolding in Europe due to the war in Ukraine, L’AiR Arts and Cité Falguière Associations have launched Atelier 11 for Solidarity initiative.
+It includes solidarity events open to all, art programs for children and art residencies for those from conflict-affected areas.

-Atelier 11 Solidarity Canteen is inspired by La Cantine des Artistes, operated during the World War I by artist Marie Vassilieff in her atelier, not far from the Cité Falguière in Montparnasse.
+Atelier 11 Solidarity Canteen is inspired by La Cantine des Artistes, operated during the World War I by artist Marie Vassilieff in her atelier, in a walking distance from the Cité Falguière in Montparnasse.

 Marie Vassilieff, Banquet Braque, 1917